Our bottom line

 Users can customize the way they display their holdings, in the order they want.
 You can also create your own watchlist to keep tags on the stocks you are thinking of buying or run a virtual portfolio.
 The platform is easy to navigate, helping you find your way around its wide range of investment extras.

 Hargreaves Lansdown research offerings

-Hargreaves Lansdown has the size and scale to produce heaps of its own original research, particularly on FTSE 100 stocks and its Wealth 150+ portfolio of top fund recommendations.
+Hargreaves Lansdown has the size and scale to produce heaps of its own original research, particularly on FTSE 100 stocks and its Wealth Shortlist portfolio of funds.

 What I also like is that it gives you access to third-party analyst views, including broker tips from ShareCast, to help with your stock selection.
 Users get a free weekly email containing the latest views and opinion on shares and the market.